apouch/GoValve-Root-src/docs/source/index.rst

 Algorithm Overview
 ------------------
-A full description of the 4D image analysis and strain computation algorithm can be found [here].
 The (client-side) instructions for providing the input to the algorithm involve three main steps:
 * Loading a 4D image and standard label annotation file
 * Creating a 3D reference segmentation of the aortic root
 * Annotating time frames in the cardiac cycle